 Robert Cizma came to The Child Center of NY in August 2016 with nearly 30 years of experience in both the mental health and child welfare sectors.
 Before joining The Child Center team, Robert served as a consultant for NYS Coalition for Children’s Behavioral Health and Vice President of Mental Health and Preventive Services at JCCA.
 He has extensive knowledge of Targeted Case Management, home and community-based wavier services, preventive services, evidence-based practice, Medicaid managed care, and Health Homes.
 He has been active in a number of coalitions, including The Council of Family and Child Caring Agencies, The Coalition of Behavioral Health Agencies, and the New York State Coalition for Children’s Behavioral Health.
 Robert holds an M.S.W. from Hunter College; an Advanced Certificate in Clinical Social Work from New York University; and an Executive Certificate from the Institute for Not-for-Profit Management, Columbia University Graduate School of Business & Wiener Education Center of UJA Federation of New York.

 Learn more about Robert Cizma in this Child Center Spotlight.

-Steve Donowitz Chief Financial Officer
+Steve Donowitz Chief Financial and Administrative Officer